manzt/grrs/README.md

 # grrs
-A toy grep clone in Rust
+A toy grep clone in Rust from [Command Line Applications in Rust](https://rust-lang-nursery.github.io/cli-wg/index.html).